maxhumber/redframes/README.md

 - `.mutate(f=lambda d: d["e"] / 5)` is no good.
 Use a dictionary!
 - `.select("a")` is no good.
 Use a list!
 - reindex is fine
+- DON'T SIT ON TOP OF PANDAS ...
+NOT SAFE!
+- No sql/json support